-The merit of identifying and accounting for functions under this Activity separately from other functions enables:

-a) More transparent disclosure and accountability of projects and funding to the Waitomo Community.

-- b) Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation. - c) Identification of how the Activity contributes to the achievement of COs and service delivery goals through detailed understanding and planning. - d) Improved monitoring of the Activity in terms of how well Council is achieving its COs annually. - e) Identification of costs required supporting the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.
+- 8.3.1 The merit of identifying and accounting for functions under this Activity separately from other functions enables: - More transparent disclosure and accountability of projects and funding to the Waitomo Community. - Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation. - Identification of how the Activity contributes to the achievement of COs and service delivery goals through detailed understanding and planning. - Improved monitoring of the Activity in terms of how well Council is achieving its COs annually. - Identification of costs required supporting the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.

-7.5.1 Community Support
+8.4.1 Community Development

-As part of this function Council seeks to improve social outcomes within Waitomo District by working closely with the District community.
-It includes making grants to the community, provision of service contracts, Council's Sister City relationship and Youth Initiatives.
+As part of this Activity Council seeks to improve social outcomes within Waitomo District by working closely with the District community.
+It includes safe communities, making grants to the community, provision of service contracts, Council's Sister City relationship and Youth engagement.